SoftmatterLMU-RaedlerGroup/silencing_siRNA/README.md

 This project contains Python code for analyzing the siRNA knockdown data in the `data` directory.

 ### Installation
-This installation guide assumes a functioning Python3.6 setup with `pip` and `virtualenv` installed.
+This installation guide assumes a functioning Python3.6 setup with `pip` installed.
 To set up the project on your computer, follow these steps:

 1. Clone/download the project.
 1. Create a new virtual environment inside the project base folder (denoted as `<TARGET>`):